bdjimmy/gbind/README.md

 ```

 ## benchmark
 + Stressed the binding capabilities of the gin framework and the gbind package.
-The simple binding capabilities of query+form, gbind has a performance improvement of more than 10 times, and the complex binding capabilities of query+form+header, gbind has **30 times or more** performance improvement, the specific data are as follows
+The simple binding capabilities of query+form, gbind has a performance improvement of more than **10 times**, and the complex binding capabilities of query+form+header, gbind has **30 times or more** performance improvement, the specific data are as follows
 	- HTTP query+form parameter binding, gin, gbind package comparison
 ```
 BenchmarkBind/gin-query-form-8         	  612357	      1937 ns/op	     304 B/op	      20 allocs/op